+

 Exploring Baking Powder

 Birthday cake wouldn't be light and fluffy without the chemical reactions between ingredients.
-Young scientists explore some chemical reactions in the 11th installment of a 16 lesson Inquiry in Action series.
+Young scientists explore some chemical reactions in the 11th installment of a 16 activity Inquiry in Action series.
 They determine the...

 American Chemical Society